Tagalog profanity: Tae

 Unlike in many other languages, Tagalog has no word for excrement that would be considered considerably vulgar, such as English shit or Spanish mierda.
 The two Tagalog words for feces, tae and dumi, are closer to the sense of the English poop.
-In fact, these words are often used even in medical contexts: a pagtae is a bowel movement, while magtae references diarrhea.
+In fact, these words are often used even in medical contexts: a pagtae is a bowel movement, while pagtatae references diarrhea.
 Tae, is, however, considered by some to be slightly more crass than the more euphemistic dumi.
-Nevertheless, these words can still be used to cause offence if the speaker adds to them, of course, as in the expression Kain tae (eat shit).
+In medical contexts, the words derived from the more euphemistic dumi is used to sound more pleasant, like pagdumi for bowel movement instead of pagtae & pagdudumi/pagdurumi for diarrhea instead of pagtatae.
+Nevertheless, these words can still be used to cause offence if the speaker adds to them, of course, as in the expression Kumain tae (eat shit).
+Sometimes, tae can also be used as a variation of tangina mo, replacing it with taena which is used as a milder version of tangina.

 Punyeta

 Descended from the Spanish puñeta, the Tagalog version of this word is seldom used in the Spanish sense of "wanker", but rather as an interjection expressing frustration, disappointment, or misery.
 When punyeta is used as an insult directed at a person as in "Mga punyeta kayo!"
 (You are all punyeta(s)!), it has a sense similar to the English word asshole.

 This word was used heavily by John Arcilla, who portrayed General Antonio Luna in the 2015 Philippine epic film Heneral Luna, in lines such as "Ingles-inglesin mo ko sa bayan ko?!
 Punyeta!"
 (Speaking English to me in my own country?
 What an asshole!).
 Ambeth R. Ocampo, writing in the Philippine Daily Inquirer, criticized the Movie and Television Review and Classification Board (MTRCB) for giving the film a R-18 rating despite the use of this word and others just because the swear words were Spanish-derived.
+Cristine Reyes was swearing in the catfight scene with Isabelle Daza in ABS-CBN's afternoon Drama Tubig at Langis where shot in Bolinao, Pangasinan, "Halika rito, Punyeta ka!
+Makati Ka!
+Makakati Ka!"
+(Come here, You asshole!
+You Itch!
+You Very Itch!), Sharon Cuneta used her word in 2021 Vivamax film Revirginized, in lines such as "sa punyetang ano bang... itong impyernong 'to?!" (in asshole what the hell... is this?!), John Lapus used his word in 2012 film Moron 5 and the Crying Lady, in lines such as "Punyeta Panis!"
+(That's spoiled asshole!).
 Other observers have described punyeta as being as obscene as putang ina mo.